top of page

 The benefits of a high-moisture, high-protein diet for cats are unquestionable.
 We don't need studies to tell us what biology shows us.
 By comparison, all of the information we have on carbohydrates is mixed, uncertain and extremely limited.
 Perhaps the real question you should ask yourself is, why risk it?

-The biggest issue for most is budget, as meat is far more costly than plants.
-For a lot of pet parents, the commercial option is affordable and easily attainable.
+For a lot of pet parents, commercial food is more affordable and convenient.
 While it's not perfect, wet food is much closer to what cats should be eating, with high moisture and protein levels; and usually a small amount of carbohydrates.
-Once cats start eating kibble, it can be difficult to transition them to anything else.
+Once cats start eating kibble, it can be hard to transition them to anything else.

 Person in yellow sweater feeding a tabby cat on a white kitchen floor.

-A high-quality recipe should be made with a named source of animal protein (poultry, beef, fish) as the primary ingredient.
-Animal fats are just as important and further reduce the need for plant-based products.
-Look for chicken fat or salmon oil as a source of omega-3 fatty acids.
+• Animal fat further reduces the need for plant-based products.
+Look for chicken fat and salmon oil as a source of omega-3 fatty acids.

-Example Foods
+Example Cat Foods

 *Carbohydrate contents are estimated based on calculations from the crude amount of protein, fat, fibre, ash and moisture.